Yan-Bruno/Yan-Bruno/README.md

-## Hey, what's up?
-Yan here!
+## Yan here!
 I'm a Computer Science student at UFES & Fullstack Developer 👋

 - 🌱 I’m currently learning frontend and backend technologies, developing soft skills, and solving problems using technologies and tools.
 - 👨‍💻 I’m looking to collaborate in an internship position and work in a team to solve problems.